Table of Contents

 - Install the top rock for the waterfall to flow over.

-- Place pump in the furthest location from the waterfall for
+- Place pump in the furthest location from the waterfall for proper circulation.

+- Install oversized river round on the bottom of the lower pond and to surround pump and host to hide them.
 For shelves use wall stone to cover liner.
 This will give it a natural appearance.

 - Fill with water.